 In 2016, we began collecting company policy and program information to gain a deeper understanding of what makes a great workplace for women technologists.
 Building off of our insights from 2016, this year we will be asking about:

 - Leadership development programs

-- Education on the value of gender diversity
+- Training and education on the value of gender diversity

 To fully understand what makes a workplace where technical women can thrive, we need to gain a deeper understanding of the employee experience.
-ABI is partnering with Kanjoya, a leader in employee experience and workplace intelligence, to give technology companies insights into key cultural drivers that foster inclusive workplaces and engaged workforces.
+ABI is continuing its partnership with Ultimate Software (formerly Kanjoya), a leader in employee experience and workplace intelligence, to give technology companies insights into key cultural drivers that foster inclusive workplaces and engaged workforces.

-In 2016, a select group of companies will participate in a pilot survey.
-This survey will give us new qualitative data by which will allow us to tap into company culture and employee perception.
-Participants will be asked to indicate their experiences on a variety of issues related to recruitment, retention and advancement.
-Results from the pilot year will not be included in the official score, but participating companies will receive the additional benchmark data in their final reports.
+This survey provides new qualitative data allowing us to tap into company culture and employee perception.
+Building off of the learnings from our 2016 pilot, we will again be working with a select group of participating companies, asking technologists about their experiences on a variety of issues related to recruitment, retention and advancement.
+Results will not be included in the official score, but participating companies will receive the additional benchmark data in their final reports.

 We recognize companies based on their total score.
-The company with the highest total score will be the Top Companies Award Winner and will receive recognition at the 2016 Grace Hopper Celebration (GHC) in Houston, TX in October.
+The company with the highest total score will be the Top Companies Award Winner and will receive recognition at the 2017 Grace Hopper Celebration (GHC) in Orlando, FL in October.
 Companies that score above the mean are recognized in the Leadership Index.
 Those that participate, but score below the mean, will be included as part of the Change Alliance in acknowledgment of their commitment to measure their technical workforce and gain a deeper understanding of women in their company.

 In 2016, 60 companies participated in the program, representing over 552,000 technical employees, and we recognized 25 companies on our Top Companies Leadership Index.
 The number of companies on the Leadership Index changes each year based on participants’ scores.